ComputationalRobotics/XM-code/README.md

 - [x] `12.03.2025`: Release beta version.

-## STEP 1: Decide what you need
+## STEP 1: Decide what to build
-- If you already have the observation of 3D landmarks in each camera frame, you can directly pass the view-graph and observations.
-See [this](./1_test_solve.py)
+- If you already have the observation of 3D landmarks in each camera frame, you can directly pass the view-graph and observations to XM solver.
+See [example2](./2_test_creatematrix.py)
-  - If you found the result is not good, that is because the observation have so much noise (almost always solver will converge to global optimal, but the quality of observation indeed influence accuracy).
-You can refer to `.py`  for help.
+  - If you found the result is not good, that is because the observation have so much noise (solver will converge to global optimal, but the quality of observation indeed influence accuracy).
+You can refer to [example4](./4_test_unidepth.py) and [example5](./5_test_ceres.py) to use XM $^2$ and Ceres refinement.
+More detials can refer to our paper.
-- If have the images, intrinsics of cameras and corresponding depth information, you will need to install [COLMAP](https://colmap.github.io/) and [GLOMAP](https://github.com/colmap/glomap).
+- If you have images, intrinsics of cameras and corresponding depth map, you will need to install [COLMAP](https://colmap.github.io/) and [GLOMAP](https://github.com/colmap/glomap) to match corresponding feature and create view-graph.
-- If you only have images and intrinsics, you will also need depth model.
+- If you only have images and intrinsics, you will also need to install depth model to estimate depth map.
 Here we use [Unidepth](https://github.com/lpiccinelli-eth/UniDepth).
 - If you do not have intrinsics: TODO.
 We are working on this right now.

 ## STEP 2: Installation